-- Voucher users may choose to spend additional personal funds, or to not redeem the full amount of the voucher.
+- Voucher users may choose to spend additional personal funds (though they will be subject to sales tax), or to not redeem the full amount of the voucher.
 Get whatever you need to be safe and comfortable commuting year-round by bike.

 - To pick up vouchers, accepted applicants MUST attend one of several one-hour orientation and safety sessions.
 A complete schedule and link to register for these sessions is sent with the program acceptance email.
-Sessions will be available at a variety of times and days of the week on both Belknap campus and at the Health Sciences Center.
+Sessions are made available at a variety of times and days of the week on both Belknap campus and at the Health Sciences Center.